 - Encourage balanced meals.
 If a “meal” for your toddler is some fruit, a baby food pouch, or cheese and crackers, they will of course be hungry between meals!
 Just because your littles are little, doesn’t mean their bodies don’t need actual meals.
 A balanced toddler meal includes vegetables (preferably something green), a healthy, clean protein (beans, organic tofu, eggs, low-mercury fish, organic chicken, or occasional dairy), an optional whole grain (brown rice, oats, quinoa), and a small serving of fruit.
 If you are overdoing it with one of these food groups while neglecting another, your child will not receive the fuel they need to stay satiated until their next meal.

 - Breastfeed or offer a healthy milk or milk alternative for the first 2-3 years.
 Nursing your toddler when they wake, after naps, and before bed gives them some added healthy fats and fuel to “fill in the blanks” between meals.
+If you’re not breastfeeding, offering a cup of hemp or almond milk (with added coconut oil to increase the fat content) works just fine.
+If you want to give cow’s milk, make sure it is well-sourced, organic, and full fat.
+When we eventually consolidate our daytime nursing sessions, I’ll be giving M a cup of homemade almond milk with added coconut oil to tide her over between lunch and dinner.

 - Offer healthy fat with every meal.
 Often times, littles get hungry between meals because they are not getting enough healthy fats in their diet.
 Avocados, fatty fish, nuts and nut butters, coconut oil, organic grass-fed butter, full fat organic yogurt, and organic full-fat cheese (though I recommend going easy on this one) are all great options, one of which should be included at every meal.
 Encourage variety between dairy and non-dairy options.

 - Model regular eating.
 If you yourself are a “grazer” or snacker, this is the habit your child will pick up on.
 Set regular mealtimes for yourself as well, so your child doesn’t see you eating between meals.
-If it’s not
+If it’s not something they see happening, they will be much less likely to request food between meals!

 - Keep them hydrated.
 Often times thirst is mistaken for hunger (in kids as well as adults), and food is given when water was all that the body needed!
 Keep a water bottle with you at all times, and regular offer water to your toddler throughout the day.